Robust Change Detection for Large-Scale Data Streams: Our proposed method

+One can also consider other shrinkage functions such as the detectability score tansformation $h(x)=\log \left[1-p_0+0.64 p_0 \exp(x/2)\right]$ proposed in \cite{chan:2015}.
+This yields another global monitoring scheme

+Our extensive numerical simulation experiences illustrate that for a given $\alpha,$ the scheme $N_{Chan,\alpha}(b)$ in (\ref{eqn_Chana}) has the similar statistical/robustness properties to those schemes $N^{(soft)}_{\alpha}(b,d)$ and $N^{(r)}_{\alpha}(b)$ in (\ref{soft}) and (\ref{rankCUSUM}) in many interesting sparse post-change scenarios when $p_0 = r/K.$ This is because all these procedures utilize the same local $L_{\alpha}$-CUSUM statistics $W_{\alpha,k,n}$ in (\ref{eqLalpha}) and aim to detect the same post-change scenarios (after regularization).

-We should also mention that besides the soft-thresholding transformation, there are other approaches to combine the local detection statistics together to make a global alarm.
+Besides these aforementioned shrinkage transformations, there are other approaches to combine the local detection statistics together to make a global alarm.
 Two popular approaches in the literature are the ``MAX" and the ``SUM" schemes, see \cite{tartakovsky:2008} and \cite{mei:2010}:

-Unfortunately, the ``MAX" and ``SUM" approaches are generally statistically inefficient unless in extreme cases of very few or many affected local data streams.
+On one hand, the ``MAX" and the ``SUM" schemes could be considered as the special cases of our proposed top-r based scheme $N^{(r)}_{\alpha}(b)$ in (\ref{rankCUSUM}) when $r=1$ and $r=K$ respectively.
+On the other hand, the ``MAX" and ``SUM" approaches are generally statistically inefficient unless in extreme cases of very few or many affected local data streams.

-Note that there are three tuning parameters, $\alpha, d$ and $b$ in our proposed scheme $N_{\alpha}(b,d)$ in (\ref{soft}) and $L_{\alpha}$-CUSUM statistic $W_{\alpha,k, n}$ in (\ref{eqLalpha}), and it is useful to discuss what are the ``optimal" choices of these turning parameters.
-The most challenging one is the optimal choice of $\alpha$, which is related to the robustness from the gross error models in (\ref{equ:highgrosserror}), and will be discussed in Section 4 through developing a new concept of false alarm breakdown point.
-Meanwhile, the ``optimal" choice of the shrinkage parameter $d$ mainly depends on the spatial sparsity of the change on the $K$ local features, or the number $m$ of affected local feature coefficents, which will be discussed in the next section when we derive the asymptotic properties of our proposed scheme $N_{\alpha}(b,d)$ in (\ref{soft}).
-Finally, for given $\alpha$ and $d,$ the choice of the threshold $b$ is straightforward, as it can be chosen to satisfy the false alarm constraint in (\ref{equ:constr2}).
+Note that there are three tuning parameters in our proposed schemes: $(\alpha, d, b)$ for the schemes $N^{(soft)}_{\alpha}(b,d)$ in (\ref{soft}) and $(\alpha, r, b)$ for the scheme $N^{(r)}_{\alpha}(b)$ in (\ref{rankCUSUM}).
+It is natural to ask what are the ``optimal" choices of these tuning parameters.
+It turns out that the most challenging one is the optimal choice of the common parameter $\alpha$, which is related to the robustness from the gross error models in (\ref{equ:highgrosserror}), and will be discussed in Section \ref{sec:bd}.
+Next, the ``optimal" choice of the shrinkage parameter $d$ or $r$ mainly depends on the number of affected local data streams, see our asymptotic properties in the next section.
+Finally, the choice of the threshold $b$ is straightforward for given two other parameters since it can be chosen to satisfy the false alarm constraint in (\ref{equ:constr2}).